m00nwtchr/cofd-miner/README.md

-# cofd-pdf-extract
+# cofd-miner

-An application for extraction of Chronicles of Darkness game material from pdfs you own.
+A library for extraction of Chronicles of Darkness game material from pdfs you own.
 Very much work in progress.

 ## Running from source